 - Self-serving enactment – This typically presents itself as a tendency for an individual to treat others in a way which best serves their own desire for self-esteem or power/control.

 - Self-fulfilling enactment, or self-fulfilling prophecy – This is perhaps one of the easiest ‘traps’ to fall into, and it occurs when one individual treats another in a particular way, which then causes that individual to act the same way.
 Put simply, if someone begins the day by treating you as hostile you may unknowingly fulfil that expectation via the way you react to their treatment.

 Any or all of the above can potentially de-rail a mediation process even if the parties genuinely believe they are using their best endeavours.
 Subconscious behaviours can and do have as much impact as overt behaviours.
 Of course, the examples above are only a fraction of the many types of psychological dynamics that could be at play during a mediation.

 The importance of resolving inter-personal issues (to at least some extent) at the outset of a mediation cannot be understated, and the importance of the parties, their advisors, and the mediator being mindful of psychological dynamics like those set out above can be the difference between the parties reaching a successful outcome or not.

 If you have any concerns about effectively reaching agreement during your mediation, or would simply like to discuss the process more, contact the team at Murdoch Mediations today.
-You can reach Andrew Crooke on 07 4616 9848 or book an appointment here, and Dean Foley is available on 07 3164 1111 or you can book an appointment with Dean here.
+You can reach Andrew Crooke on 07 4616 9848 or book an appointment here.